Scotiabank Mortgage Rates & Reviews

 Scotiabank Prime Rate

-With the prime rate being used as the benchmark rate when pricing interest on credit products, fluctuations in it can drastically affect the cost of borrowing.
-Some of the products that are dependent on the prime rate at Scotiabank include: mortgages, HELOC’s, personal loans, home improvement loans, investment loans, student lines of credit, car loans, and credit cards.
-This makes it important to always be aware of the prime rate when you are getting credit in any one of these forms in order to determine how much of a spread the bank is charging you.
-As well, many of these products will have a floating interest rate attached to them, meaning that if the prime rate is to increase, you will start to pay more interest on your balance.
-The opposite is also true where if the prime rate decreases, the interest rate you will pay will also decrease.
+With the prime rate being used as the benchmark rate when pricing interest on credit products, its fluctuations can drastically affect the cost of borrowing.
+Some of the products that are dependent on the prime rate at Scotiabank include mortgages, HELOCs, personal lines of credit, home improvement loans, investment loans, business loans and student lines of credit.
+This makes it important to always be aware of the prime rate when you are getting such a credit so that you can determine how much of a spread the bank is charging you.
+Many of these products will have a floating interest rate, meaning that if the prime rate increases, you will pay more interest on your balance.
+The opposite is also true where if the prime rate decreases, the interest you pay will also decrease.

 Scotiabank